-Through September 30, 2020, we had two operating segments, our Ionis Core segment and Akcea Therapeutics.
-Akcea is focused on developing and commercializing medicines to treat patients with serious and rare diseases.
-We provide segment financial information and results for our Ionis Core segment and our Akcea Therapeutics segment based on the segregation of revenues and expenses that our chief decision maker reviewed to assess operating performance and to make operating decisions.
-We allocated a portion of Ionis' development, R&D support and general and administrative expenses to Akcea for work Ionis performed on behalf of Akcea and we billed Akcea for these expenses.
+We have two operating segments, our Ionis Core segment and Akcea Therapeutics, our majority-owned affiliate.
+Akcea is a biopharmaceutical company focused on developing and commercializing medicines to treat patients with serious and rare diseases.
+We provide segment financial information and results for our Ionis Core segment and our Akcea Therapeutics segment based on the segregation of revenues and expenses that our chief decision maker reviews to assess operating performance and to make operating decisions.
+We allocate a portion of Ionis' development, R&D support and general and administrative expenses to Akcea for work Ionis performs on behalf of Akcea and we bill Akcea for these expenses.